TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/30UsingTheTemplate.md

 * Translate your site to a second language
 * Set up HTTPS
 * Create a password-protected members’ area

+> [!IMPORTANT]
+> The title is reflected in the guide's file name.
+The file name should always be an UpperCamelCase version of the title.
+>
+> **Example**: Given the title "Translate your site to a second language" the file name will be `TranslateYourSiteToASecondLanguage.md`.

 ### About the Conceptual Overview section